Homebrew/homebrew-cask/doc/cask_token_reference.md

   * When there is no vendor localization string, romanize the name by transliteration or decomposition.

-  * As a last resort, translate the name of the app bundle.
+  * As a last resort, translate the name of the app bundle into English.

-### Canonical Names of `pkg`-based Installers
+### Simplified Names of `pkg`-based Installers

-  * The Canonical Name of a `pkg` may be more tricky to determine than that of an App.
+  * The Simplified Name of a `pkg` may be more tricky to determine than that of an App.
 If a `pkg` installs an App, then use that App name with the rules above.
-If not, just create the best name you can, based on the developer's web page.
+If not, just create the best name you can, based on the vendor's web page.

-### Canonical Names of non-App Software
+### Simplified Names of non-App Software

-  * Currently, naming rules are not well-defined for Preference Panes, QuickLook plugins, and other types of software installable by homebrew-cask.
-Just create the best name you can, based on the filename on disk or the developer's web page.
+  * Currently, rules for generating a token are not well-defined for Preference Panes, QuickLook plugins, and several other types of software installable by homebrew-cask.
+Just create the best name you can, based on the filename on disk or the vendor's web page.
 Watch out for duplicates.

-    Non-app Cask names should become more standardized in the future.
+    Non-app tokens should become more standardized in the future.

-## Cask Name
+## Converting the Simplified Name To a Token

-The "Cask name" is the primary identifier for a package in our project.
-It's the token users will refer to when operating on the Cask.
+The token is the primary identifier for a package in our project.
+It's the unique string users refer to when operating on the Cask.

-To convert the App's canonical name (above) to a Cask name:
+To convert the App's Simplified Name (above) to a token:

   * convert all letters to lower case
   * expand the `+` symbol into a separated English word: `-plus-`